grhistory/grhs_site/readme.md

 Once the `.env` file is set up, and all the supporting images have been created, docker-compose can handle all the rest.
 Some scripts are available as wrappers around the complexity of app executions.

+N.B.
+The `-p` flag is being used to have a more friendly name for the containers.
+There currently isn't an easy way to keep that in sync in all the bash scripts, so be aware of that when changing the name (sorry!).

 - `prepare.sh` checks if our custom Docker images have been built (sans the app runner, as `docker-compose` will handle`), and builds them if they haven't.
 - `start.sh` is essentially an abstraction around the `docker-compose` commands for running the containers.
 TODO: Add args for specifying if images should rebuilt, and if only a certain app should be started.
 - `stop.sh` Will stop all running containers.
 TODO: Add args for specifying only a specific app should be stopped.